hal-efecan/mavenist/content/blog/under-the-radar/under-the-radar-brands.md

 </style>

-In this article i'll explore just some of my favourite brands.
+In this article i'll explore some of my favourite brands.
-Those that i think bring uniqueness in design or function.
+Those that bring uniqueness in design or function.

-firstly - what influenced me in writing this article in the first place was my fascination for japanese style.
-Not all brands listed below are japanese but they follow in a similar ilk.
+Firstly - what influenced me in writing this article in the first place was my fascination for japanese style and function.
+Not all brands listed are japanese but they follow in a similar ilk.

-This deep rooted fascination goes back to when i first watched the intro scene to Rockstar's cult classic GTA2 back in '99.
+This fascination goes back to when i first watched the intro scene to Rockstar's cult classic GTA2 back in '99.
-I rememeber like it was yesterday playing it on my packard bell PC that took up 90% of my precious desk space and GTA2 for the time equivalent in days playing the game.
+I rememeber like it was yesterday playing it on my packard bell PC that took up 90% of my desk space and GTA2 the time equivalent.

 It was the Yakuza that caught my eye with their full body koi fish tattoos.
-The 12 year old me was captivated to say the least.
+The 12 year old me was captivated.

-I never did manage to pluck up the courage and get a full body tattoo myself...
-But where i lacked the the body art i made up for in the wardrobe department.
+I never managed to pluck up the courage and get a full body tattoo myself.
+But where i lacked the the body art i made up for with the wardrobe.

-To kick things off i want to begin with my favourite eyewear brand that i believe epitomizes what for me is japanese cool - not to mention craftsmanship.
+To kick things off i want to begin with my favourite eyewear brand that i believe epitomizes japanese cool - not to mention craftsmanship.

 ### Native Sons (Japan)